 It can be hard for patients and families affected by childhood cancer or blood disorders to meet others who share a similar experience.
 When these kids have the chance to play together through sports, they are able to bond with other children in a familiar situation.
 These connections and experiences can go a long way toward improving the child’s overall wellbeing.

 Through clinics and events, Iris S. & Bert L. Wolstein's HOPE – Healthy Outcomes, Positive Energy participants have the opportunity to learn new skills, gain confidence, feel like they belong and make new friends.

 It’s important for children with a cancer or blood disorder diagnosis to lead a healthy active lifestyle.
 This can improve their growth and development, minimize potential complications and reduce the risk of late effects, like heart problems.

-Iris S. & Bert L. Wolstein's Helping Kids with Cancer program offers a series of athletic sports clinics (soccer, basketball, golf, swimming and more) as well as cooking, nutrition and cancer prevention clinics.
+Iris S. & Bert L. Wolstein's HOPE – Healthy Outcomes, Positive Energy program offers a series of athletic sports clinics (soccer, basketball, golf, swimming and more) as well as cooking, nutrition and cancer prevention clinics.
 These dietary innovation and exercise programs encourage year-round fitness and wellness at home.
 We also provide activities for children receiving inpatient care at University Hospitals Rainbow Babies & Children’s Hospital.

-The Iris S. & Bert L. Wolstein's Helping Kids with Cancer program is free of charge and welcomes children and adolescents, either on or off treatment, no matter where they receive medical care.
+The Iris S. & Bert L. Wolstein's HOPE – Healthy Outcomes, Positive Energy program is free of charge and welcomes children and adolescents, either on or off treatment, no matter where they receive medical care.